 Philosophy, Political Science, and Economics, M.A.
 (4+1)

 In order to be admitted to the program, undergraduate students must submit an application in the winter quarter of their third year.
-More information on the application process can be found on the LPS Department Graduate Program website.
+More information on the application process can be found on the PPE Program website

 The program of study can be divided into three stages: pre-requirements that must be met for admission into the program, undergraduate requirements to be completed before the end of the fourth year, and graduate requirements to be completed by the end of the fifth year.

 - Completion of a B.A. in one of the associated disciplines.

 - Three additional courses - including at least one upper-division course - in each of the two disciplines that are not the student's major.

 - Six graduate courses approved by the director of the PPE program, two in each of the three areas.